 To pass this unit, the learner needs to demonstrate that they can meet all the learning outcomes for the unit.
 The assessment criteria determine the standard required to achieve the unit.

-Lea arning outcomes Evidence type Portfolio reference Date 1 Carry out fault diagnosis on communication- electronic systems 1.1 Work safely at all times, complying with health and safety and other relevant regulations and guidelines
+Le Learning outcomes Assessment criteria Evidence type Portfolio reference Date 1 Commission electrical/electronic equipment and systems 1.1 Work safely at all times, complying with health and safety and other relevant regulations and guidelines